ohmg-dev/OldInsuranceMaps/README.md

 ## Site Overview

-You can browse content in the platform by map, by place name, or by item name.
+You can browse content in the platform by map, by place name, or by map name.

 ![Homepage](./ohmg/frontend/static/img/browse.jpg)